Warning alert

 Copyright statement

 Copyright ©.
-Copyright material on this website is protected by copyright owned by Taumata Arowai.
+Copyright material on this website is protected by copyright owned by the Water Services Authority - Taumata Arowai.

-Unless indicated otherwise, this copyright material is licensed for re-use under Creative Commons Attribution 3.0 New Zealand Licence.
-In essence, you are free to copy, distribute and adapt the material, as long as you attribute it to Taumata Arowai and abide by the other licence terms.
+Unless indicated otherwise, this copyright material is licensed for re-use under Creative Commons Attribution 3.0 New Zealand Licenceoutbound.
+In essence, you are free to copy, distribute and adapt the material, as long as you attribute it to the Water Services Authority - Taumata Arowai and abide by the other licence terms.

 Please note that this licence does not apply to any logos, emblems, trademarks, photography or imagery on the website or to the website’s design elements.
 Those specific items may not be re-used without express permission.